ascentcore/react-schema-form/docs/index.md

 When the data changes and is no longer matching the condition, the properties which will disappear, will be also stripped off from the data object.

 If the effects of two conditions are overlapping, the last one will overwrite the others.

+Because of Ajv's default behaviour, our library decided to behave the same way.
+When the properties specified as part of a conditional if statement are not present at all on the data object, the condition will be evaluated as being true, meaning that the "then" statement will be applied.
+To avoid this behavior, the user can define default values for the properties.

 ## <a name="customization"></a>Customization